 I’ve read many blog posts about this journey, and everybody keeps saying this is the darkest part of the journey.

 You only find very tall Trees and little sunlight; I consider this as the most adventurous part of the journey.

-5.Devils Staircase to Y-Junction(Ohiya-Kalupahana Colonial Trek)
+5.Devils Staircase to Y-junction(Ohiya-Kalupahana Colonial Trek)

-After passing Devils Staircase, you come to the most important milestone of the journey if you are hiking from Kalpana to Ohiya.
+After passing the Devils Staircase, you come to the most important milestone of the journey if you are hiking from Kalpana to Ohiya.

 In any case, you didn’t take the right direction, you’ll end up climbing another 5-6kms, so read this section and follow my instruction very carefully.